Putin vows to punish those behind Russia concert massacre | Law-Order

 Russia said on Saturday it had arrested all four gunmen suspected of carrying out a shooting massacre in a concert hall near Moscow, and President Vladimir Putin pledged to track down and punish those behind the attack.
 Militant Islamist group Islamic State claimed responsibility for Friday's rampage but there were indications that Russia was pursuing a Ukrainian link, despite emphatic denials from Ukrainian officials that Kyiv had anything to do with it.

-Russia's state Investigative Committee said 133 people had been killed.
+Moscow regional governor Andrei Vorobyov said 133 bodies had been recovered from the rubble in 24 hours, and doctors were "fighting for the lives of 107 people."
 State TV editor Margarita Simonyan, without citing a source, had earlier given a toll of 143.
 In a televised address, Putin said 11 people had been detained, including the four gunmen.
 "They tried to hide and moved towards Ukraine, where, according to preliminary data, a window was prepared for them on the Ukrainian side to cross the state border," he said.

-The FSB security service said the gunmen had contacts in Ukraine and were captured near the border.
+Russia's FSB security service said the gunmen had contacts in Ukraine and were captured near the border.
 It said they were being transferred to Moscow.
 Neither Putin nor the FSB publicly presented any proof of a link with Ukraine, with which Russia has been waging war for the past 25 months.
+Ukrainian President Volodymyr Zelenskiy said it was typical of Putin and "other thugs" to seek to divert blame.

 "All the perpetrators, organisers and those who ordered this crime will be justly and inevitably punished.
 Whoever they are, whoever is guiding them," Putin said.
 "We will identify and punish everyone who stands behind the terrorists, who prepared this atrocity, this strike against Russia, against our people."
 A senior Russian lawmaker, Andrei Kartapolov, said that if Ukraine was involved, then Russia must deliver a "worthy, clear and concrete" reply on the battlefield.

 Western nations, including the United States whose ties with Moscow have been fraught since its invasion of Ukraine, condemned the attack and expressed sympathy for the Russian people affected.
-Arab powers and many former Soviet republics also expressed shock and sent their condolences "We condemn terrorism in all its forms and stand in solidarity with the people of Russia in grieving the loss of life from this horrific event," U.S. Secretary of State Antony Blinken said in a statement.
+Arab powers and many former Soviet republics also expressed shock and sent their condolences.
+The White House said the U.S. government shared information with Russia early this month about a planned attack in Moscow, and issued a public advisory to Americans in Russia on March 7.
+It said Islamic State bore sole responsibility for the attack.

 TV editor Simonyan published a video showing one of the suspects, a young, bearded man, being interrogated aggressively by a roadside, replying in heavily accented Russian to a series of barked questions.
 He said he had flown from Turkey on March 4 and had received instructions from unknown people via Telegram to carry out the attack in exchange for money.
 The man was trembling throughout the questioning.
 He was initially shown lying on his stomach with his hands bound behind his back, his chin resting on the boot of a figure in camouflage uniform.
 Later he was hauled up onto his knees.